Bitagora/bitagora-web/static/en/terms.md

 The following Terms of Service (“Terms”) govern the use of the Bitagora voting platform (“Bitagora Platform”).
 The Bitagora Platform consists on the open-source software applications Bitagora Node and Bitagora Booth, as well as any other websites, networks, servers and applications deployed as part of the polls being conducted with these software packages.

-Prior to any use of the Bitagora Platform, the user confirms to understand and expressly agrees to all of these Terms, as well as to the [Privacy Policy](./privacy.md) ("Privacy Policy") provided together with the Terms.
+Prior to any use of the Bitagora Platform, the User confirms to understand and expressly agrees to all of these Terms, as well as to the [Privacy Policy](./privacy.md) ("Privacy Policy") provided together with the Terms.
 All capitalized terms in this agreement will be given the same effect and meaning as in the Terms.

+The purpose and function of the Bitagora Platform is to facilitate the celebration of confidential, reliable and secure elections or polls ("Polls") through a decentralized validation system sustained on a blockchain public ledger.

 The group of developers and other personnel that is now, or will be, involved in the development, promotion or management of the Bitagora Platform is named the “Bitagora Team.”
 The Platform will be developed by persons and entities who support Bitagora, including both volunteers and developers who are paid by nonprofit entities interested in supporting the Bitagora Platform.

-Potential users of the Bitagora Platform ("User" or "Users") include individuals or collectives who sponsor and promote a poll through the Bitagora Platform, individual voters that use the Bitagora Platform to cast a ballot in a poll, individuals or collectives who install the Bitagora Node software on their systems and join the Bitagora validator network, as well as any other person or groups who use the Bitagora Platform for any foreseeable purpose.
+Potential users of the Bitagora Platform ("Users") include individuals or collectives who sponsor and promote a Poll through the Bitagora Platform ("Sponsors"), individual voters that use the Bitagora Platform to cast a ballot in a Poll ("Voters"), individuals or collectives who install the Bitagora Node software on their systems and join the Bitagora validator network ("Validators"), as well as any other person or groups who use the Bitagora Platform for any foreseeable purpose.

 ### Limitation of liability

 Except as expressly set forth herein, Bitagora and the Bitagora Team will not be liable for any damages incurred in connection with the use of the Bitagora Platform.
 This includes any direct, indirect, consequential or incidental damages that may arise from the use of the Bitagora Platform, the failure of the Bitagora Platform, or the termination of access to the Bitagora Platform.
 This limitation of liability will also apply to any loss of data, information or content through failure of the Bitagora Platform or interruption of service.
 Bitagora and the Bitagora Team will not be liable for any harm or loss arising from unauthorized access to data, information or transmission, including, but not limited to tangible or intangible loss of revenues, profits, data or information.

-Except as expressly set forth herein, the User agrees that Bitagora and the Bitagora Team are not liable for any damages arising from the interruption, cancellation or suspension of the Bitagora Platform, regardless of whether the failure of the Bitagora Platform is announced, justified, or negligent.
+Except as expressly set forth herein, the User agrees that Bitagora and the Bitagora Team are not liable for any damages arising from the interruption, cancellation or suspension of the Bitagora Platform service, regardless of whether the failure of the Bitagora Platform is announced, justified, or negligent.

 ### General disclaimer